 #10 Vintage Shops in London: Deborah Woolf Vintage

 If you’re looking for eccentric and stylish threads, Deborah Woolf Vintage is the place for you.
-Sort through a mesmerizing selection of 1920s beaded clutch bags, 1970s statement jewelry and vanity suitcases and compacts from the chic 1960s.
+Sort through a mesmerizing selection of the 1920s beaded clutch bags, 1970s statement jewelry, and vanity suitcases and compacts from the chic 1960s.